tableflip/scrabble-score-keeper/README.md

 ### undo

-The `play` event is emitted after the last play has been undone.
+The `undo` event is emitted after the last play has been undone.